Wetlands Management

 A close view of a mangrove species Lumnetzera racemose, one of the 6 mangrove species

-Apart from the outsourcing works for the cleaning and maintenance of wetlands, CAMS also handles the ecological restoration and management of wetlands and rivers through its annual capital projects.
-Such projects are implemented in various wetlands on Mahé (i.e. Anse Boileau, Sweet Escott, Anse Aux Pins and Pointe Larue), Praslin (Anse Kerlan, Grand Anse & Baie Ste Anne) and on La Digue (Lanmar Soupap).
-Other works include the desilting of the wetlands.
+In addition to outsourced maintenance activities, CAMS also implements ecological restoration and management projects through its annual capital programme.
+These projects are carried out in various wetlands across Mahé (including Anse Boileau, Sweet Escott, Anse Aux Pins, and Pointe Larue), Praslin (Anse Kerlan, Grand Anse, and Baie Ste Anne), and La Digue (Lanmàr Soupap).
+Other interventions include the desilting of wetlands to improve water flow and ecosystem function.

 Restored wetland areas